pjfsu/book_split/README.md

 ## Motivation

-Splitting a PDF file can be time-consuming if the PDF file is large (e.g., 100 MB) and the internet speeds are slow.
+Splitting a PDF file using online tools (e.g., iLovePDF) can be time-consuming if the PDF file is large (e.g., 100 MB) and the internet speeds are slow.
 This script allows you to split a PDF offline, saving time and bandwidth.

 ## Overview